-Mylar® polyester film is made of polyethylene terephthalate (PET).
-The way that it is made is that molten polyethylene terephthalate (PET) polymer is first extruded onto a chill roll drum to form film.
+Mylar® polyester film is made of polyethylene terephthalate (PET) and manufactured by DuPont Teijin Films™.
+First, molten polyethylene terephthalate (PET) polymer is extruded onto a chill roll drum to form film.
 The film is then biaxially oriented by being stretched first in the machine direction (MD) and then in the transverse direction (TD).
-The orientation is accomplished by passing the film over rollers that run at increasingly faster speed (MD orientation), then fed into a stenter frame, where it is pulled at right angles (TD orientation).
-This stretching rearranges the PET molecules into an orderly structure to substantially improve the film’s mechanical properties.
-Finally, the film is heat-set to stabilize it.
-It will not shrink again until exposed to its original heat-set temperature.
+This orientation is accomplished by passing the film over rollers that run at increasingly faster speeds (MD orientation), and then feeding it into a stenter frame where it is pulled at right angles (TD orientation).
+This stretching rearranges the PET molecules into an orderly structure, which substantially improves the film’s mechanical properties.
+Finally, the film is heat set to stabilize it.
+This ensures the film will not shrink again until exposed to its original heat set temperature.

 What Is Mylar® Film?

 Mylar® is one of the world’s most recognized and widely used polyester films.
-Because of its popularity, the term “Mylar” is typically used when referring generally to plastic film.
-However, Mylar® is actually the name of a popular film that belongs to the family of polyester brands from DuPont Teijin FilmsTM.
-Mylar® is a biaxially-oriented polyethylene terephthalate (BoPET), which means it is stretched in two directions giving it exceptional tensile strength.
+Because of its popularity, the term “Mylar” is often used when referring generally to plastic film.
+However, Mylar® is actually the name of a popular PET film brand that belongs to the family of polyester brands from DuPont Teijin Films™ which also includes Melinex®.
+Mylar® is a biaxially-oriented polyethylene terephthalate (BoPET), meaning it is stretched in two directions to give it exceptional tensile strength.

 Tekra Offers Mylar® Film Rolls and Sheets

 Tekra offers Mylar® film rolls and sheets in a variety of thicknesses (0.5 mil to 14 mil) and widths, and we actively stock several Mylar® film types including: